ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-http-api.md

 }
 ~~~

-4. The client upon receipt of this message should verify the
+1. The client upon receipt of this message should verify the
    ``signature`` using the ``verification_key`` from the configuration
    and return the ``result``.

 ## Direct Redemption {#direct-redemption}

 Inputs:
+- ``context``: The request context to use.
 - ``server_origin``: The server origin to redeem a token for.
 - ``target``: The target endpoint to send the token to.
 - ``additional_data``: Additional data to bind to this redemption